Prasenjit-3433/Drag-and-Drop/README.md

 1. First of all install `Live Server` extension by `Ritwick Dey`.
 2. Once the extension was installed, then `right-click` on `index.html` and select `Open with Live Server`.
-3. It'll open a new tab in browser & start serving the game.
+3. It'll open a new tab in browser & start serving the Kanban Board.
 Enjoy!.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>